AgostinoNickl/clipedia/README.md

 - **notebooks/**
   - `clipedia_inference.nb`: Main inference notebook and CLIPedia's interface
   - `clipedia_inference_with_outputs.nb`: Inference notebook with precomputed outputs
-  - `clipedia_instruction.nb`: A step by step notebook manual with key functions helping build a CLIPedia from Wikipedia dumps.
+  - `clipedia_build.nb`: A step by step notebook manual with key functions helping build a CLIPedia from Wikipedia dumps.
   - `exports/`: Exported Questbooks showing different Journeys with Archidromes, Thelodromes, Diadromes.
 Note: Outputs may have been cropped to not surpass 100 MB.

 - **code/**